CS340-21/oss/amaryans.md

 For this I was also assigned instance 364 - Totalcross/totalcross

+Sprint 6
+No need for PR since patch was there already

 Sprint 1
 This projects is still active, and there have been commits made withing the last 7 days.
 There are only 15 contributors but with 8 recent pull requests we can see that this project is indeed active.